Michael Dougherty (soldier): Biography

+On 8 February 1864, he and 600 other prisoners boarded a train from Richmond to Andersonville prison (then known as Camp Sumter) in Georgia, arriving on 15 February.
+While at Andersonville, Dougherty would record the brutal conditions endured at the prison in his diary.
+In late 1864 Michael Dougherty’s was taken to the Andersonville hospital and almost died.
+He was released on 12 April 1865.

 After his release from prison, he was sent to Camp Fisk, the parole camp set up four-miles outside of Vicksburg, Mississippi.
 On 24 April 1865, he was placed aboard the Mississippi steamboat Sultana along with almost 2,000 other recently paroled Union prisoners of war.
 On 27 April 1865, the Sultana exploded her boilers near Memphis, Tennessee, killing almost 1,200 people.
-Private Dougherty was eventually sent to Spring Mills, Pennsylvania, where he was discharged from the army on 27 June 1865.
+Private Dougherty survived the explosion and was eventually sent to Spring Mills, Pennsylvania, where he was discharged from the army on 27 June 1865.

 Following the war he married Rose Magee, a union which produced 12 children.
 He lived with his family in Philadelphia, working at the U.S. Mint.
 In 1908 he published his diary, which chronicled his experiences in Confederate prisons.
+Dougherty was a member of Bristol Council between 1880 and 1882, as well as being an active member of the Ancient Order of Hibernians.

-He died on 19 February 1930.
+He died on 19 February 1930 at his home in Bristol, and he is buried at Saint Mark’s Roman Catholic Churchyard in Bristol.

-Medal of Honor citation

-At the head of a detachment of his company dashed across an open field, exposed to a deadly fire from the enemy, and succeeded in dislodging them from an unoccupied house, which he and his comrades defended for several hours against repeated attacks, thus preventing the enemy from flanking the position of the Union forces.